Best for

 For readers, the question is whether mobile editing is enough for the task.
 Quick edits and comments work well; complex formatting is better handled elsewhere.

-We include it because a productivity directory should cover dependable everyday workflows, not only novelty apps.
+We include it because a productivity review set should cover dependable everyday workflows, not only novelty apps.